- Programs and Services

-MNO Responsible Gambling Mock Casino in Timmins a great success!
+Participants at MNO Responsible Gambling Event in Timmins

 Despite inclement weather, the Métis Nation of Ontario (MNO) held a Responsible Gambling event on Saturday November 24, 2012.
 This event was organized in partnership with Shawn Roy from the YMCA Youth Gambling Awareness Program.
 The participants were invited to have a healthy lunch and listen to a presentation on harm reduction strategies that can be used while gambling.
 The MNO would like to thank Shawn Roy, our guest speaker from the YMCA, for sharing his knowledge of responsible gambling strategies.
 During this presentation, participants were able to interact with Shawn and have their questions and concerns addressed.
 Here are a few tips that were given to the participants:

 Shawn also spent some time discussing the myths and rumours that revolve around gambling.
 Here are some examples: